 SNS is a co-operating body financed with Nordic funds under the auspices of the Nordic Council of Ministers.
-The overall purpose of SNS – the Nordic Forest Research Co-operation Committee – is to promote research into the diverse functions of the forests in sustainable forestry, as well as to advice the Nordic Council of Ministers on questions concerning forests and forest research.
+The overall purpose of Nordic Forest Research (SNS) is to promote research into the diverse functions of the forests in sustainable forestry, as well as to advice the Nordic Council of Ministers on questions concerning forests and forest research.
 Through foresighted activities in research co-operation, communication of knowledge, etc., SNS wishes to contribute to the socially, economically and ecologically responsible management and utilisation of forests and wood resources in the Nordic region.
 The areas of responsibility of SNS encompasses forestry, forests and other wooded areas, the utilisation of wood and other forest products, as well as the non-commercial values of forests.

 Successful evaluation of SNS

 In 2012 SNS was succesfully evaluated in an external evaluation done by Indufor.
 The report and presentation can be downloaded here:

 In 2012 SNS celebrated it’s 40th anniversary.
 Find out more about our activities under the theme “New challenges for sustainable forestry“.